Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 pi-agent-core: The ReAct Loop in ~200 Lines

-Every agentic system — from Claude Code to OpenClaw to Pi — implements the ReAct (Reasoning + Acting) pattern, introduced by Yao et al. at Princeton/Google in 2022.
-The key insight: LLMs perform significantly better when they can reason, act, observe, and reason again, compared to single-pass responses.
+Every agentic system — Claude Code, OpenClaw, Pi itself — implements the ReAct (Reasoning + Acting) pattern, introduced by Yao et al. at Princeton/Google in 2022.
+The insight: LLMs perform significantly better when they can reason, act, observe, and reason again, rather than answering in a single pass.

 Pi's implementation is minimal and fully inspectable.